Cheetah Chrome isn’t the biggest cat in the cage, but he can damn sure rattle it just as loud as the rest.

 Actually, the news had little bearing on my original interview request.
 Given his colorful career, the idea all along was to focus on Jimmy the well-traveled, rock-n-roll lifer rather than Jimmy the bass player for Buckcherry.
 Obviously, there’s some overlap, but not enough to derail our interview.

 With his humor still sharply intact, Jimmy continued powering through our email exchange despite his future uncertainty.His career highlight up to this point?
 Playing Madison Square Garden with Buckcherry as the opening act for KISS (which was due to be knocked down to #2 this year when Buckcherry landed him on stage in his native Italy for the first time in 20 years … Ouch!).
 His must-have traveling items?
 Great headphones and a sharp knife.
 The one song that defines him?
 Rod Stewart’s “Every Picture Tells a Story.”

 I’ll miss finding Jimmy during his smoke breaks outside Buckcherry’s tour bus, but as a fan of his and his now-former band (whose “Confessions” album earlier this year rivals their very best), I wish both parties nothing but continued success and look forward to future hellos.

+What album changed your life as a kid and who was your musical hero back then?
 When I discovered the first wave of British punk bands, I pretty much got sucked in.
 I lived in Italy and we didn’t get a whole lot of television.
 We had two channels, so 99 percent of my entertainment came from reading books.
 I read a book a day from the age of 9 to about 17 … anything I could get my hands on.
 Some in English, others in Italian … adventure, sci-fi, fantasy, non fiction … everything.
 The only music I heard was via the radio.
 We’d get Armed Forces Network radio and every Saturday there was the American Top 40.
 It was a pretty abysmal time for popular music in the U.S. I mean, somebody called the Captain and Tennille singing about muscrats, or horses without names … uh, nope!
 One day I read a news item in the Stars and Stripes newspaper about something exciting happening in London.
 I’d discovered The Clash, The Damned, Stiff Little Fingers and the rest of the phenomenon that was being called punk rock.